Government and Industry Responses to Media Violence

 • a commitment to sensitivity about violence against vulnerable groups, such as women and minorities

-• a statement that violence would not be shown as a preferred way of solving problems or as the central theme of children’s programming and that children’s programming would not invite dangerous imitation
+• a statement that violence wouldn’t be shown as a preferred way of solving problems or as the central theme of children’s programming and that children’s programming wouldn’t invite dangerous imitation

 The CAB also established the Canadian Broadcast Standards Council (CBSC), an industry self-regulatory body mandated to respond to complaints from the public about violence and other matters.
-If a complaint is dealt with satisfactorily through the self-regulatory process, it is not included on the CRTC’s public record that is reviewed at licence renewal time for the station/network involved.
-If not resolved, complaints are brought to the federal regulator.
+If a complaint is dealt with satisfactorily through the self-regulatory process, it isn’t included on the CRTC’s public record that is reviewed at licence renewal time for the station/network involved.
+Unresolved complaints are brought to the federal regulator.

 In late 1993, after a two-day meeting hosted by the CRTC, representatives of Canadian parent and teacher organizations recommended the formation of an online clearinghouse for resources on media education and information on media issues.
 This resulted in the formation of the Media Awareness Network under the aegis of the National Film Board of Canada.
-This organization would, in 2012, become MediaSmarts.
+In 2012, this organization became MediaSmarts.

 In June 1994, the V-chip entered the picture as a technological tool that parents could use to control children’s exposure to televised violence.
 The V-chip effectively gave users the ability to block all content on their televisions that failed to meet a certain age-rating.
 The CRTC ultimately ensured that foreign signals offered by Canadian distributors were encoded with a classification system.
 The ratings system itself would not be developed and encoded into programming until March 2000.
 At the same time, private broadcasters and cable companies launched a website to provide information on the classification system, the V-chip and other related matters.